Don-Lab/jsAllTogether1/README.md

 # jsAllTogether1
-Combination of the recent study sheets for Javascript
+Combination of the recent study sheets for Javascript.

+This includes Dates(), switches, form validation, and pop-ups.